 - Broadway San Jose shows have additional requirements for entry; including the requirement that children under age 12 must provide proof of a negative molecular COVID-19 test (RT-PCR or NAAT) taken within 3 days prior to entering the theater.
 Please see Broadway’s Safe & Clean Commitment for additional details.

-Failure to comply with these mandates may result in loss of privileges to attend an event.
+NOTE: Failure to comply with these mandates may result in loss of privileges to attend an event.

 Proof of Vaccination Requirements